Android-for-Python/Android-for-Python-Users/README.md

 This is a Gradle error message, it is about using an obsolete version of the Android package named in the message.

-You can research Android package versions at Maven https://mvnrepository.com/repos/google, and you will need a version that is compatible which whatever Python code you are using.
+You can research Android package versions at [Maven](https://mvnrepository.com), and you will need a version that is compatible which whatever Python code you are using.